-The fund is managed by an experienced and technology savvy team that have founded companies or are actively involved in angel investing or having run successful accelerator programs in past but also understand the unique Subsaharan African environment.
-We are backed and supported by both local, regional and international networks of angels,venture capitalists whose expertise we can draw on to help startups succeed and scale to fully fledged regional or global companies.
+The fund is managed by an experienced and technology savvy team that have founded companies or are actively involved in angel investing.
+Members of the team have also run successful accelerator programs in the past and also understand the unique Subsaharan African environment.
+We are backed and supported by local, regional and international networks of angels and venture capitalists whose expertise we can draw on to help startups succeed and scale to fully fledged regional or global companies.

 Mbwana AlliyManaging Partner

 Mbwana has worked in a variety of roles in Silicon Valley, UK and Africa from startups to corporations.
 Most recently as a Entrepreneur in Residence EIR at i/o ventures where he founded Savannah Fund.
 Mbwana has worked as an aerospace systems engineer & software developer at QinetiQ (formerly the UK’s Defense Evaluation Research Agency) in flight testing with clients such as Airbus and UK Ministry of Defense.
 He has also served a Product Manager in the Microsoft Office and Business Intelligence Group responsible for Excel and Access product line.
 He has since worked and advised at 2 US startups in social networking & gaming (AppPrizes and PixPulse) and worked as a founder of the first East Africa online travel portal, Yellowmasai.